bobquest33/deepin_15.9_blog/readme.md

 ![](deepin-Feb-08-14-30-33.png)

-As a developer we always strive for customizability and here also with support for 3rd party drivers, a side docking settings menu and a very intutive settings menu the experience was very modern and has made me seriously thing to switch to this distro.
+As a developer we always strive for customizability and here also with support for 3rd party drivers, a side docking settings menu and a very intutive settings menu the experience was very modern and has made me seriously think to switch to this distro.

 ![](deepin-Feb-08-14-57-27.png)

-Also the fact that it is hihly customizable with many themes available in its App store will surely users who want a better control over their user exprience unlike Windows 10 or Mac users.
+Also the fact that it is highly customizable with many themes available in its App store will surely users who want a better control over their user exprience unlike Windows 10 or Mac users.

 ## Final Thought

 For me Deepin was a direct compititor to Android Tablet and ahead of other Linux distros in terms of user experience.
 The most stand out feature for me was the crisp UI, multimedia expeirence and the WPS Office which made this distro not only a replacement for Windows 7 but rather a replacement for Mac or Windows 10 as well.
 Again I have not used this OS on a real hardware and am sure there would be some surprises in store.
 Also one point of concern for me was the copyright notice and a host of preperiotory apps that may not appel to Open Source purists and may be for uses who just want a cheaper or free alternative to their Windows or Mac.
-For me though this OS is a more good alternative to people who want to transtion to Laptop from Android phones or tablets as the look and feel of this OS is more akin to Android.
+For me though this OS is a more good alternative to people who want to transtion to Laptop from Android phones or tablets as the look and feel of this OS is more akin to a customized Android ROM.